 Here in this blog, Eduncle presents the Difference Between Regular PhD and Integrated PhD.

-Wondering which type of doctorate is right for you?
-Choosing the best from these similar courses is a difficult task.
-So, to help the candidates we have provided the factors based on which they can opt the best from Regular PhD and Integrated PhD.
+Choosing the best PhD degree is always be a difficult task for you.
+So to help you, we have provided the factors based on which you can opt the best from Regular PhD and Integrated PhD.

 |Factor||Regular PhD||Integrated PhD|